robocorp/example-activities/pdf-invites-creator/README.md

-## PDF invites creator: multi-task robot example
+# PDF invites creator: multi-task robot example

 Starting from an Excel file, this robot will generate a personalized PDF invitation for each participant to an event.

-> You can find the full tutorial and instructions on our [documentation site](https://robocorp.com/docs/development-howtos/pdf/pdf-invites-printer).
+> You can find the full tutorial and instructions on [Robocorp's documentation site](https://robocorp.com/docs/development-howtos/pdf/pdf-invites-printer).

 This robot demonstrates the advanced features of the Robocorp set of tools: